-10 things you didn’t know were covered by home insurance
+10 surprising things that are covered by home insurance

-Your home insurance policy is designed to protect you and your stuff in all kinds of emergencies, from fires and floods to theft and vandalism — but there are some things you might be surprised to learn are included in most standard home insurance policies.
+Your home insurance policy is designed to protect you and your property in all kinds of emergencies, from fires and floods to theft and vandalism — but you might be surprised to learn that these 10 things are covered in most standard home insurance policies:

-- Your stuff — no matter where in the world it is.
-Whether you’re trekking across Europe and someone steals your suitcase or a thief breaks into your car and makes off with your gym bag and brand new hockey gear, your home insurance policy covers your stuff when it’s temporarily away from your home (even if it’s in your car).
+- Your stuff — even when it’s not at home.
+Whether you’re trekking across Europe and someone steals your suitcase or a thief breaks into your car and makes off with your gym bag and brand new hockey gear, your home insurance policy usually covers your stuff when it’s temporarily away from your home (even if it’s in your car).

 - Your kids’ stuff when they’re away at school.
 Some home insurance policies are designed to protect students’ belongings when they’re living away from home while attending college or university.
 Before you move your child away to school, review your insurance policy or talk to your group’s broker to find out if your coverage will extend to your kids — and if it doesn’t, consider getting them their own tenant insurance policy to make sure they have the protection they need.